Comprehensive and Compassionate Care

 Operating during the COVID 19 Pandemic

-To minimize the risk of exposure to the novel Coronavirus for our staff, our clients, and our community, we are taking the following precautions:
+To minimize the risk of exposure to the ever-changing Coronavirus for our staff, our clients, and our community, we are taking the following precautions:

 4) Extra sanitation of all shared surfaces and supplies between each appointment